-Research suggests that approximately 90% of melanoma cases can be linked to exposure to ultraviolet (UV) rays from natural or artificial sources, such as sunlight and indoor tanning beds.
-However, since melanoma can occur in all melanocytes throughout the body, even those that are never exposed to the sun, UV light cannot be solely responsible for a diagnosis, especially mucosal and ocular melanoma cases.
+Research suggests that approximately 90% of melanoma cases can be linked to exposure to harmful ultraviolet (UV) radiation from natural or artificial sources, such as sunlight and indoor tanning beds.
+However, since melanoma can occur in melanocytes throughout the body, even those that are never exposed to the sun, UV light cannot be solely responsible for a diagnosis.
+This is especially notable when discussing mucosal and ocular melanoma cases.
 Current research points to a combination of family history, genetics and environmental factors that are also to blame.
 Taking steps to prevent melanoma is therefore the best first step in protecting yourself and your skin.
-It is important to learn about all of the risk factors.

 Risk Factors for Melanoma

 Talk to family members and your doctor about whether you are at an increased risk and the steps you can take to prevent melanoma.
-Melanoma is the leading cause of cancer death in women 25 to 30 years old and the second leading cause of cancer death in women 30 to 35 years old.
 To learn more about Risk Factors for Melanoma, CLICK HERE.